Stan-l-e-y/COMP3104_Group22_Assignment/README.md

 Jordon - Updated README again - commit 5
 Jordon - Added file about the importance of DEVOPS in SDLC - commit 6 Jordon - Updated README again - commit 7
+Jordon - Updated file about devops to include more information - commit 8 Jordon - Updated README file once more - commit 9